GuanceCloud/datakit/internal/export/doc/en/datakit-operator.md

 <!-- markdownlint-disable MD046 -->
 ???+ attention

-    That there is a difference between paths with and without a trailing slash. `/var/log` and `/var/log/` are considered different paths and cannot be reused.
+    There is a difference between paths with and without a trailing slash. `/var/log` and `/var/log/` are considered different paths and cannot be reused.
 <!-- markdownlint-enable -->

 #### Example {#datakit-operator-inject-logfwd-example}